-The Statement of Net Position presents information on all the District's non-fiduciary assets, deferred outflows, liabilities, and deferred inflows, with the difference reported as "net position."
+The Statement of Net Position presents information on all the District's non-fiduciary assets, deferred outflows, liabilities, and deferred inflows, with the differences between them reported as "net position."
 Over time, increases or decreases in the District's net position may serve as a useful indicator of whether its financial position is improving or deteriorating.